Overview of National Conferences

 - Other things such as layout and formats to be at the discretion of the editor, but will be secondary to content.

-The winner of the 2017 Newsletter Award (presented at the 2018 Conference) was the FF Club of Christchurch.
-To see one of their award-winning newsletters, go to the Members section of the website and look under Newsletters in Google Drive.
+The winner of the 2018 Newsletter Award (presented at the 2019 Leadership Forum) was the FF Club of Wellington.
+To see one of their award-winning newsletters, go to the Wellington listing under Club Pages and Sites, and click on the Newsletters tab.

 Download the entry form for the Newsletter Award here.